sambranaivan/CardScriptsWiki/Filter-Functions.md

 - `s.tgfilter` is the filter that the card choices must fulfill
 - the next `tp` is the player who activated the card
 - `LOCATION_DECK` is the location in `tp`'s side of the board where `tp` will select
-- `0` is the location in `tp`'s opponent's side of the board (`0` denotes that the `tp` will not be selecting opponent cards)
+- `0` is the location in `tp`'s opponent's side of the board (`0` denotes that `tp` will not be selecting opponent cards)
 - the first `1` is the minimum number of cards to select
-- the second `1` is maximum number of cards to select (since it's equal to the minimum, the player will select exactly 1 card)
+- the second `1` is the maximum number of cards to select (since it's equal to the minimum, the player will select exactly 1 card)
 - `nil` is the card(s) to be exempted (`nil` denotes that there are no exceptions)

 This means `Duel.SelectMatchingCard(tp,s.tgfilter,tp,LOCATION_DECK,0,1,1,nil)` can be read as: *make the player who activated this card select exactly 1 card in their deck that is a monster and can be sent to the GY*.

 The selected card is stored in a group that is assigned to a local variable named `g`.
-If the group is not empty (`#g>0`), it is sent to the GY and **Foolish Burial**'s effect finishes resolving.
+If the group is not empty (`#g>0`), it is sent to the GY and <u>Foolish Burial</u>'s effect finishes resolving.

 ## Additional Filter Parameters
 Sometimes, filters need additional details other than the card they're checking.
 For example, we may need to write a filter for a face-up monster with ATK higher than the activating player's LP - a value that changes throughout the duel.
 This is where having additional filter parameters comes in.